hpcaitech/ColossalAI/docs/add_your_parallel.md

 Schedule entails how to execute a forward and backward pass.
 Currently, ColossalAI provides pipeline and non-pipeline schedules.
 If you want to modify how the forward and backward passes are executed, you can inherit `colossalai.engine.BaseSchedule` and implement your idea.
-You can add your schedule to the engine before training.
+You can also add your schedule to the engine before training.